top of page

 Does it matter that we're being sold a noble cause, when the actual incentive is power, money, intimidation, domination, control and hidden agendas?

-Can we ignore that it is the working class that fight these wars, while the ruling class initiates and controls them?
+Should we ignore that it is the working class that fight these wars, while the ruling class initiates and controls them?

 What about how wars span generations—hate begetting violence begetting hate begetting violence—so that the war is now about hundreds of thousands of lives lost, ruined, destroyed—and endless pain, fear and lust for vengeance?